CDE90/litics/README.md

 -   Update dashboard, to allow adding filters
     -   Clicking on an element in a bar list will add a filter for that element
     -   Clicking on a country on the map will add a filter for that country

+15/12/2023

+-   Add date selector component to dashboard page
+    -   When selecting a date, it updates the f and t search params to the start and end of the selected date